J-Tapio/go-theverge-be/README.md

-# The Verge News Scraper
+# News Scraper & Backend

 ## What is this?